 5 Most Notable Giuseppe Arcimboldo Paintings

-An Italian Renaissance painter, Giuseppe Arcimboldo is known for his intricate paintings which combined inanimate or found objects into kaleidoscopic “composite heads”.
+An Italian Renaissance painter, Giuseppe Arcimboldo is known for his intricate still life paintings which combined inanimate or found objects into kaleidoscopic “composite heads”.
 A 16th-century Mannerist, he tended to show close relationships between human and nature, but also his own appreciation of nature.
 Among all Giuseppe Arcimboldo paintings, his Surrealist portraits of human heads made up of vegetables, fruit, flowers and tree roots were particularly admired by his contemporaries and remain a source of fascination throughout history.

-Born into a family of painters in Milan, Arcimboldo left Italy at the age of 36 to work in the imperial courts of the Habsburg rulers, first for Maximilian II in Vienna and then for Rudolf II in Prague.
-He served as court painter for twenty-five years, creating numerous portraits of the imperial family.
+Born into a family of painters in Milan, Giuseppe Arcimboldo left Italy at the age of 36 to work in the imperial courts of the Habsburg rulers, first for Maximilian II in Vienna and then for Rudolf II in Prague.
+Arcimboldo served as court painter for twenty-five years, creating numerous portraits of the imperial family.

-However, the Italian artist remains best known for the highly original portraits of composite heads composed by imaginatively arranging objects, plants, animals, and other elements of nature, filling the paintings with dense details that come together harmoniously to create a human form.
+However, the Italian Renaissance artist remains best known for the highly original portraits of composite heads composed by imaginatively arranging objects, plants, animals, and other elements of nature, filling the paintings with dense details that come together harmoniously to create a human form.
 In addition to composite portraits of Habsburg rulers, Arcimboldo also made witty composite portraits of different professions, such as a librarian, jurist, cook, and vegetable gardener, using objects associated with each occupation.

 Let’s take a look at some of the most notable Giuseppe Arcimboldo paintings!